eqNj/eqN-PD2-Filter/README.md

 Normal, exceptional, and elite magic items are hidden unless specifically useful for the class you are playing.

-Normal, exceptional, and elite rare items are hidden, unless an ethereal weapon, a class item, gloves, boots, belts, rings, amulets, circlets, arrows, or high affix level (85+) chest/shield.
+Normal, exceptional, and elite rare items are hidden, unless an ethereal weapon, a class item, gloves, boots, belts, rings, amulets, circlets, arrows, or high affix level (75+ 4 socket capable chest, or 85+) chest/shield.

-Only high-value unique and set items will notify on drop and most low-value leveling unique and set items are hidden.
+Only high-value unique and set items will notify on drop and most normal tier/low level unique and set items are hidden.
 (If using the 'Specialized LLD' or 'Specialized SSF' filter version then all unique and set items will still always show on the ground.)

 Magic arrows are hidden for all classes.
 Rare bolts are hidden for all classes except Amazons.
 Rare arrows will still show.